monicaiabrudan/antigravity-test/project1/hackathon.md

 # Overview

-In this hackathon, participants work in teams to evaluate, reproduce and improve an AI-generated solution to a real genome sequence analysis project.
+In this hackathon, participants work in teams to evaluate an AI-generated solution to a real genome sequence analysis project.

 Rather than competing against AI, participants act as **scientific reviewers**, assessing whether an AI-generated workflow is: